 This article focuses on the first method of how to change perception.
 The article How to Leave the Past Behind focuses on the second method, and finally, the article How to Change the Past with Revision is about the third method, which itself is based on the teachings of Neville Goddard.

-The first step to change perception is to identify a past negative experience that you know is holding you back in life and you want to change perception about so as to be free of its influence.
-Once you have an experience in mind, identify your limiting beliefs that caused you to have the negative experience in the first instance and to perceive it in the way that you did.
+The first step to change perception is to identify a past negative experience that you know is holding you back in life and you want to change perception about it so as to be free of its influence.
+Once you have an experience in mind, identify the limiting beliefs that caused you to have the negative experience in the first instance and to perceive it in the way that you did.

-The second step is to bring to your mind the negative experience that you want to change perception about.
+The second step is to bring to your mind the negative experience that you want to change your perception about.
 In a relaxed mental state with your eyes closed, and without judging the experience itself, neutrally imagine it as if observing it from the outside as you do a movie—how it started, how you felt, where it took place, why it was negative for you and how you reacted.
 As you continue to neutrally watch the scene unfolding through to its end, get a sense of how your beliefs about life and yourself made you perceive the experience as negative.
 Notice how in this relaxed state of mind, neutrally watching the scene, that you can change your perception if you want.

 Next, having identified the negative beliefs that caused that experience in the first instance, imagine how differently you would have felt had your beliefs about yourself and life been different.
 For instance, had you had more self-love, self-esteem and self-confidence when an important relationship ended; or had you had no attachment to money and no fear of failure when your business was in trouble.
 Sense how your perception of that experience would have been different if your beliefs were different.
 Feel how you would have felt if you already had those beliefs.